cgarnier/angular-mailchimp-subscribe/README.md

 Contribution
 ---------------
-You are free to add feature you need.
+Feel free to add feature you need.

 Licence